 b Department of Chemistry, The University of Adelaide, Australia

 e Centre for Microscopy and Microanalysis, The University of Queensland, Australia

 f Universite de Lorraine-INRA, Laboratoire Sols et Environnement, UMR 1120, France

 Received 30th September 2019, Accepted 27th January 2020.

 First published on 14th February 2020.

-ATLAS X microEDXRF elemental maps of K, Ca and Se of a hydrated infructescences of Neptunia amplexicaulis
+ATLAS X microEDXRF elemental maps of K, Ca, and Se of hydrated infructescences of Neptunia amplexicaulis

 Back to Application Note

 Fill out the form to request an application note.
 We have many that are instantly available and others we will customize to your needs.